jamesrosssharp/SLURM/doc/INSTRUCTIONSET.md

         15 - reserved

     COND as per branch
-    Result is stored if COND, flags set regardless
+    Result is stored / flags changed if COND

 Class A/B: immediate + register byte memory operation